bruennijs/JSabbat/README.md

 # JSabbat
-Applications to be used in high available private clouds (like messenging, communitypay)
+Applications to be used in high available private clouds (like messenging)